germantaveira/gap-filling_GOES-LST_data/README.md

 ### Repository Name: gap-filling_GOES-WFS

 #### Description:
-This GitHub repository is dedicated to the automation of filling gaps in the GOES Land Surface Temperature (LST) data, specifically targeting instances of invalid or cloudy data.
-The methodology employed leverages the Weather Forecasting System (WFS) model data to enhance the accuracy and completeness of the GOES LST dataset.
+This GitHub repository is dedicated to the automation of frost calculation in South America.
+To do so, the code performs gap filling in GOES land surface temperature (LST) data, specifically focusing on cases of invalid or cloudy data.
+The methodology employed leverages Weather Forecast System (WFS) model data to improve the accuracy and integrity of the GOES LST dataset.

 #### Features: